-Radiotherapy can cause changes to the bone in the area being treated.
-It is most likely to happen when women are given radiotherapy to the pelvic area.
-This may be used to treat cancer of the anus, bladder, womb, cervix or rectum.
+Radiotherapy can sometimes cause changes to the bone in the area being treated.
+It is most likely to happen when radiotherapy is given to the pelvic area.
+This treatment may be used to treat cancer of the womb, cervix, prostate, bladder, anus or rectum.

-Radiotherapy can cause changes to the bone, meaning it cannot cope as well with the normal stresses put on it.
-This can lead to fractures.
-Doctors call these types of fractures pelvic insufficiency fractures (PIFs).
+The changes to the bone can mean the pelvis cannot cope with the normal stresses put on it.
+This may increase the risk of small cracks or fractures.
+Doctors call these pelvic insufficiency fractures (PIFs).

 There are other that factors that can affect your bone health and risk of osteoporosis.

-Your bones are strongest when you are in your twenties.
-Bone loss begins in your thirties.
-The risk of a fracture due to bone loss increases steadily from the age of 50.
-Fractures are most common in women over the age of 65 and in men over the age of 75.
+Your bones are strongest when you are in your 20s.
+Bone loss begins in your 30s.
+The risk of a fracture because of bone loss increases from the age of 50.
+Fractures are most common over the age of 65 in women and over the age of 75 in men.

 Being physically active when you are a young adult helps make your bones stronger and denser.
-Regular exercise throughout life helps to maintain your bone strength.
-Weight-bearing exercises such as walking or climbing stairs are particularly helpful for bone strength.
+Doing regular exercise throughout your life helps to keep your bones strong.
+Weight-bearing exercises such as walking or climbing stairs are also good for bone strength.

 Family history of osteoporosis

 If you break a bone after falling from a standing height or less, this is called a fragility fracture.
 After the age of 50, it can be a sign that you have weaker bones and are more at risk of having a fracture in the future.

 People who have a low body weight are more at risk of fractures than people who are a healthy weight.

 Body mass index (BMI) is a measure of healthy weight.
 Your BMI is based on your height and weight.
 Guidelines recommend that for bone health and general health, your BMI should be between 19 and 25kg/m2.
 Your GP or practice nurse can work out your BMI for you.